PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Introduction

 \section{Introduction}

-The quest to predict future events has long been a central pursuit in the field of artificial intelligence (AI).
+The quest to forecast future events based on information on the Web has long been a central pursuit in the field of artificial intelligence (AI).
 The ability to foresee outcomes and trends holds the promise of revolutionizing numerous sectors covering finance~\cite{li-etal-2024-alphafin}, climate science~\cite{wang2024exploring}, and social policy~\cite{rotaru2022event}.
 Recent years have witnessed a surge in interest and progress, particularly with the advent of large language model (LLM)-based systems.
 These systems, leveraging the power of deep learning and vast amounts of data, have demonstrated an unprecedented capacity for forecasting, capturing the imagination and focus of the research community~\cite{halawi2024approaching, hsieh2024reasoning, pratt2024can}.